lieuzhenghong/programming-practice/project_talk_template.md

 #### Dataflow and stack

+Before understanding the application flow, you must first understand the process of generating a building inspection report.

+A building inspection report is done as follows:
+An engineer walks around the building and takes photos of all structural features and defects (if any).
+The engineer will then "tag" the floor plan---put labels on the floor plan to show where each photo was taken.
+Finally, the engineer will produce a PDF report which includes all the photos taken, a description of each photo, and a classification of the defect type.

+Application flow is as follows:

+1. Enginer has a floor plan and a folder full of photos
+2. Engineer uploads floor plan and photos
+3. Engineer clicks floor plan to assign a photo to that position on the floor plan
+4. Engineer goes to "Generate report" tab to describe each photo
+5. PDF automatically generated

+The entire thing was built in JavaScript.
+I used Vue.js for building the front-end and Electron to package it as a desktop app for both Windows and Mac users.

 #### Interesting technical decisions I made?

 ### Interesting technical challenges?

+So long I can't remember

 ### What mistakes did I make and what would I change if I were doing it now?

+- Talk to users more when building the app.
+  - e.g. the case of keyboard shortcuts, which ones users want and which ones they dont
+- Observe how users use the app and use that to guide building new features

 ### What have I learned?

+- First time using Electron

 ---